 to inquire about any of the below fellowship opportunities or to simply say hello and learn more about our community.
 Whether you’re a newcomer to New York City or just wanting to learn more, St. Bart’s has a place for you.

-We offer a variety of weekly meditation opportunities at St. Bart's, including Living Christ Sangha, Meditation Mondays, yoga, and centering prayer.
+We offer a variety of weekly meditation opportunities at St. Bart's, including Living Christ Sangha and Centering Prayer.
 Click here to learn more and join one of our growing practices.

 Whether you are in your 20s, 30s, or somewhere close, our young adults group at St. Bart's is a growing community that has a lot of fun together, but is also a group whose core is about making a difference; becoming the change we want to see in the world.
 A mix of work and fun, we collaborate with Habitat for Humanity, Ecclesia, and the St. Bart's Food Pantry/Shelter while also taking time to meet socially.
 We usually have brunch on the first Sunday of each month at a nearby restaurant following the 11 am service!
 Keep an eye out for our next announced date.
 All are welcome!
 Please email Manny Rodríguez-Leach with any questions or to receive additional information.

 Episcopal Peace Fellowship is a national organization connecting all who seek a deliberate response to injustice and violence and want to pray, study and take action for justice and peace in our communities, our church, and the world.
 We are called to do justice, dismantle violence, and strive to be peacemakers.
 For further information, contact Richard Jordan at

 for a quick reply.
 Questions about EPF?
 Email us at